tarun1820/Fuzzy-search-lwc/README.md

-Sure!
-Here’s a creative and well-structured `README.md` file for your Fuse.js implementation in LWC:

----

 # Fuse.js Fuzzy Search in Lightning Web Components (LWC)

 Welcome to the **Fuse.js Fuzzy Search in LWC** project!
 This repository demonstrates how to integrate Fuse.js, a powerful fuzzy search library, into Salesforce Lightning Web Components (LWC).
 This project enhances your search capabilities by enabling intuitive, fuzzy logic-based search for document records in Salesforce.